Meredith Calhoun: Alleged depiction in Uncle Tom's Cabin

 There have been reports dating to the 19th century that author Harriet Beecher Stowe based the character of Simon Legree in her novel Uncle Tom's Cabin (1852) on Calhoun.
 She depicted Legree as a cruel slave owner, and the character's name has become synonymous with greed and cruelty.
+Daniel S. Corley's Visit to Uncle Tom's Cabin, published in 1892, was set on the McAlpin plantation in Natchitoches Parish, Louisiana, also claimed a Stowe-on-the-Red-River connection.